reactjs/react.dev/content/docs/optimizing-performance.md

 >
 > A production profiling bundle of `react-dom` is also available as `react-dom/profiling`.
 > Read more about how to use this bundle at [fb.me/react-profiling](https://fb.me/react-profiling)

+> Note
+>
+> Before React 17, we use the standard [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API) to profile components with the chrome performance tab.
+> For a more detailed walkthrough, check out [this article by Ben Schwarz](https://calibreapp.com/blog/react-performance-profiling-optimization).

 ## Virtualize Long Lists {#virtualize-long-lists}